Launching Q2, 2023.

 Can I change categories?

-Yes.
-If you start off as an emerging artist you may become an establishartist if you reach a threshold number of followers, which ranges from 300 to 3,000 depending on what you sell.
-Similarly, if you’re an established artist you may become a blue chip artist if you amass 900 to 9,000 followers.
+YYes.
+If you start off as an emerging artist you may become an establish artist if you reach a threshold number of art collectors, which ranges from 300 to 3,000 depending on what you sell.
+Similarly, if you’re an established artist you may become a blue chip artist if you amass 900 to 9,000 art collectors.

 What are invitations for Established Artists?